 At defined project phases the supply chain shall capture sufficient data in the model of the project in a format such to facilitate future information exchange into a Computerized Maintenance Management System (CMMS) and Service Life-Cycle Management.
+Note: the CMMS is also called Computer Aid Facility Management (CAFM), depending on the source.

-The data will be defined and stored in the form of key attributes against every chosen asset, including Asset IDs (AsserMark or any other), Asset names, Class, Level, Status and Criticality.
+The data will be defined and stored in the form of key attributes against every chosen asset, including Asset IDs (AssetMark or any other), Asset names, Class, Level, Status and Criticality.
 Moreover, any key information needed for "Decision-making", "Regular Action / Task" and "Critical Action" could be included among the data.
 It is important to mention that not all the information will be gathered during the Project Information Model (PIM), but only the Design & Construction related, because the rest will be implemented during the Operation & Maintenance.

-Refer to the supporting document "RBR-DOC-BIM-BMA-0003_CodificationDataManagement" and the spreadsheet "RBR-DAT-BIM-BMA-0005_BIM_Objects_Parameters_Matrix.xlsx"
+Refer to the supporting document "RBDG-MAN-035-101_CodificationDataManagement" and the spreadsheet "RBDG-TPL-019-102_BIM_Objects_Parameters_Matrix.xlsx".